 - The Iowa Assessments shall be provided at no cost to fulfill the annual assessment option by notifying the district home school coordinator.
 At Bettendorf Schools, Iowa Assessments for grades 9-11 take place in November; grades 3-8 are tested February.
 Testing at the AEA takes place in November for all grades 2-12; register through your district by October 6.

 Option 2: by a non-licensed person

 - The child is receiving private instruction by a non-licensed person.

 - You MAY but are not required to submit a Form A to the district by September 1 of the enrollment year.

 - You MAY but are not required to be assessed annually.
 If you choose to assess the Iowa Assessments shall be provided at no cost.
 Please inform the district or the AEA.
 At Bettendorf Schools, Iowa Assessments for grades 9-11 take place in November; grades 3-8 are tested February.
 Testing at the AEA takes place in November for all grades 2-12.

 - The student MAY dual enroll in academics or extra curricular activities.
 IMPORTANT - Form A, evidence of immunizations upon first time enrollment, and annual assessment results MUST be filed with the District if the student dual enrolls.

-The Private Instruction Handbook 2016-2017 is a detailed source of information about the options, requirements, and responsibilities of private instruction.
+The Private Instruction Handbook 2016-2017 is an excellent source of information about the options, requirements, and responsibilities of private instruction published by the state Department of Education.
 Please familiarize yourself with this information.